 Her eyes shine, hypnotically drawing your attention to Her dimples and subtle features gently spread across Her face.
 I look away.

 A dinner date appears to explain Her dress choice, Her refined appearance.
-I stare motionless at the image before continuing to an entirely different image, also belonging to Her.
+I stare motionless,

 The concrete paved surface in one of these images appears drenched, entirely soaked due to what appears to be a classic Wellington day.

 Wet, windy and wild.

 In the distance I can make out the fields of red, orange, and white lights merging reflecting a mildly intense blur.
 I blink.
 I stop observing.

 Her caption reads “Long ago.”
 I hit like almost immediately.

 I then see more photos, all tidily placed alongside one another.
 It reminds me of the mosaics from ancient times.
 The ones you were forced to see on a family outing, on a rainy day, at the museum.

 I scroll through the comments.
 Unfamiliar to the names, I discover Her new life, Her new friends, the friends she always wanted and needed, ones that cared and loved Her.